xemuliam/misc/dbt/macros/materializations/README.md

 ### Materialization parametes list with acceptable values:
 - **copy_materialization:** rewrite or append data to target table.
 Possible values are `table` and `incremental`.
 Default value if not defined is `table`
-- **interim_database:** desired BigQuery project to store interim table, Model project will be in use if not defined.
-If not defined then model project will be in use.
+- **interim_database:** desired BigQuery project to store interim table (to process multiple sources with different structure).
+Model project will be in use if not defined.
-- **interim_schema:** desired BigQuery dataset to store imterim table, If not defined then model dataset will be in use.
+- **interim_schema:** desired BigQuery dataset to store interim table (to process multiple sources with different structure).
+If not defined then model dataset will be in use.
 - **copy_partitions:** rewrite only those target partitions which exist in source table.
 Possible values are `true` and `false`.
 If **copy_materialization** is `incremental` then this parameter will be ignored

 =========